DeveloperC286/conventional_commits_next_version/README.md

 ### Usage - Monorepo
-The usage of monorepos is supported.
+The `--monorepo` argument supports the usage of monorepos.
-Within a monorepo, you can provide a specific directory within to focus upon.
-Only the commits which affect or alter anything within the specified directory are used in the calculation of the next version.
+Only commits which alter the specified entry from the argument are used when calculating the next semantic version.
-The command-line argument `--monorepo` can be used to specify the directory.

 ### Usage - Git Environment Variables
 When looking for a repository the Git environment variables are respected.
-When `$GIT_DIR` is set then it takes precedence and Conventional Commits Next Version begins searching for a repository in the directory specified in `$GIT_DIR`.
+When `$GIT_DIR` is set, it takes precedence and Conventional Commits Next Version begins searching for a repository in the directory specified in `$GIT_DIR`.
-When `$GIT_DIR` is not set then Conventional Commits Next Version searches for a repository begins in the current directory.
+When `$GIT_DIR` is not set, Conventional Commits Next Version searches for a repository beginning in the current directory.

 ### Usage - Logging